 During college, I worked at a rafting company.
 Over the course of my time there, I started to notice that on days that I applied sunscreen, I actually burnt worse than on days that I forgot to.
 We're talking hard-core, blistering sunburns while wearing sunscreen.

 A few years later, I had insurance coverage that allowed me to see a dermatologist, so I went.
 And I asked my dermatologist about the sunscreen issue.
 She told me that I was most likely allergic to one of the chemicals in sunscreen, and getting a chemical burn from it rather than a sunburn.
 Ouch.

-She recommended La Roche Posay's Anthelios sunscreen, which I've been using since to GREAT results.
+She recommended La Roche Posay's Anthelios Moisturizing Lotion with SPF 15, which I've been using since to GREAT results (Edited to add- First of all, this is NOT a sponsored post in any way.
+Second of all, even though it is only SPF 15 and is technically a lotion rather than a sunscreen, I've not gotten a sunburn since I started wearing it unless I just plain miss a spot).
 But it's expensive, and I have to order it through the mail.
-So I was also hoping to identify back-up sunscreens that I could buy in stores in case I'm out (or in my current case, have misplaced a brand new tube of the stuff).
+So I was also hoping to identify back-up sunscreens that I could buy in stores in case I'm out.

 I headed over to The Environmental Working Group's 2010 Sunscreen Guide, and I was really surprised at what I read.
 Basically, the EWG ranks sunscreen based on UVB protection, UVA protection, UVA/UVB balance, sunscreen stability, and health concerns.